Bicycle Safety Introduction

 - Announce your presence ("On your left") on bike and walking trails as you come up behind and pass pedestrians and other riders.

-- Enforcement and legislation can increase bicycle safety.
+Enforcement and legislation can increase bicycle safety.
+Promote safety by supporting

-- Mandating use of protective devices (helmets, reflectors)
+- The mandated use of protective devices (helmets, reflectors)

 - Bicycle-friendly community and community planning, for example establishing bicycle lanes and bike trails or rails-to-trails